 “High sun, let me help you both,” said the centaur.
-He jumped into the water and moved across the deep slick ground with easy.
+He jumped into the water and moved across the deep ground with easy.
 “My name is Crayben.
 Would you like to sit on my back for the ride?
-It’d be no trouble, no trouble at all, and I’m sure will leave us all more space.”
+It’d be no trouble, no trouble at all, and I’m sure it will leave us all more space.”

 Caeyu said yes before Ivor could say no. He’d never admit it but she knew they’d both feel better if they were on top of Crayben.
 Ivor lifted himself easily on the centaur’s back and helped Caeyu up.
 With no difficulty Crayben got back on the ferry and the satyr pushed off.